 Big picture take on future of Scotch and sustainability

-Expert panellists were assembled, and Rosemary Gallagher of The Scotsman chaired two panels – one on the big picture for the outlook for Scotch, the other examining sustainability in the industry in its widest sense.
+Expert panellists were assembled and I was delighted to chair two panels – one on the big picture for the outlook for Scotch, the other examining sustainability in the industry in its widest sense.

 Scotch whisky– the big picture